Fair Pay for California Child Care Providers

 Is California going to pay child care providers a fair wage?

-- In 2024, California is taking steps to change how it pays child care providers.
+- California is taking steps to change how it pays child care providers.
 People call this “rate reform.”
 This new way to pay providers will be based on providers’ costs, called an “alternative methodology.”
-This new way to pay providers is fairer than the current method, which lacks transparency, and it is an important step towards a fair, living wage.
+This new way to pay providers is fairer than the current method, by offering more transparency and getting us closer to a fair, sustainable wage.

 Which child care providers will get paid a fairer wage?

-- Child Care Providers United (CCPU), the union representing family child care providers and family, friend, and neighbor providers in California, will negotiate in Autumn 2024 on how and how much to pay their members, as well as implementation requirements.
+- Child Care Providers United (CCPU), the union representing family child care providers and family, friend, and neighbor providers in California, is negotiating with the Governor on how much to pay their members and when the new payments will begin.

 When will California start paying a fairer wage?